svenkataramanan/inter/Kubernetes/02_Setting up Kubernetes Command Line.md

 This section talks about the setup of Kubernetes from the Command Line once the AWS Console section is completed

 ## Set up for AWS communication
-The AWS Command Line Interface (CLI) is a unified tool to manage the AWS services.
+The AWS Command Line Interface (CLI) is a unified tool to manage the AWS services

 ### Install awscli
 To install awscli use the pip3 command.
 Install in the _--user_ home directory